ALTER INDEX(7) PostgreSQL 15.10 Documentation ALTER INDEX(7)

 NOTES

-These operations are also possible using ALTER TABLE (ALTER_TABLE(7)).
+These operations are also possible using ALTER TABLE.
 ALTER INDEX is in fact just an alias for the forms of ALTER TABLE that apply to indexes.
 There was formerly an ALTER INDEX OWNER variant, but this is now ignored (with a warning).
 An index cannot have an owner different from its table's owner.
 Changing the table's owner automatically changes the index as well.
 Changing any part of a system catalog index is not permitted.

 EXAMPLES

-To rename an existing index: ALTER INDEX distributors RENAME TO suppliers; To move an index to a different tablespace: ALTER INDEX distributors SET TABLESPACE fasttablespace; To change an index's fill factor (assuming that the index method supports it): ALTER INDEX distributors SET (fillfactor = 75); REINDEX INDEX distributors;
+To rename an existing index: ALTER INDEX distributors RENAME TO suppliers; To move an index to a different tablespace: ALTER INDEX distributors SET TABLESPACE fasttablespace; To change an index's fill factor (assuming that the index method supports it): ALTER INDEX distributors SET (fillfactor = 75); REINDEX INDEX distributors; Set the statistics-gathering target for an expression index: CREATE INDEX coord_idx ON measured (x, y, (z + t)); ALTER INDEX coord_idx ALTER COLUMN 3 SET STATISTICS 1000;

 COMPATIBILITY